WillNye/cloudumi/README.md

 ### API

-- Activate your local virtualenv first `. env/bin/activate` (Note: We haven't had success working with Pyenv)
+- Activate your local virtualenv first `. env/bin/activate` (Note: We haven't had success working with pyenv)
 - Run a local test of the API service using one of the py_binary targets.
   - To run local-dev: `bazelisk run //api:bin.local`
   - To run S3-dev: `bazelisk run //api:bin.s3` -- note that the only difference here is that the config files are pulled from S3